Hawaii Fire Fighters Association endorses Mufi Hannemann for Honolulu mayor

 The Hawaii Teamsters and Allied Workers Local 996, which represents city bus and HandiVan drivers, among others, endorsed also endorsed Hannemann.

-Among other public worker unions: the Hawaii Government Employees Association, United Public Workers and Hawaii State Teachers Association endorsed Keith Amemiya, and the State of Hawaii Organization of Police Officers endorsed Rick Blangiardi.
+Among other public worker unions: the Hawaii Government Employees Association and United Public Workers endorsed Keith Amemiya, the State of Hawaii Organization of Police Officers endorsed Rick Blangiardi and the Hawaii State Teachers Association endorsed Colleen Hanabusa.

 Primary election day is Aug.
 8 but all voters are expected to receive their ballots in this year’s first-ever “vote by mail” format by about July 21.